 But when isn’t it?

-As a small or medium-sized business, you are likely to have some printing needs outside of the size that a standard office or home printer can deal with.
-For example, you may want promotional items – banners, large window posters, signage, and so on, and these are not things that you can generally do at home.
+As a small or medium-sized business, you are likely to have some printing needs outside of the size that a standard office or home printer can deal with, and even cheap commercial printers might be out of your realm of options.
+For example, you may want promotional items – banners, large window posters, signage, color copies of items for staff, and so on, and these are not things that you can generally do at home.
 You may also want things printed on materials other than paper.

 This where you need a commercial printer who can deal with wide format printing – someone like Fusion Marketing.
 We can help you print banners, life-size photographs, vinyl graphics, prints on metals and plastics, etc.